MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/evaluate-modernization-options.md

 ---
 title: Evaluate cloud modernization readiness
-description: Learn how to evaluate your technical and financial indicators to determine which workloads you want to modernize during cloud adoption.
+description: Learn how to evaluate your technical and financial cloud readiness to determine which workloads you want to modernize during cloud adoption.
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 09/01/2022